juanmv7/juanmv7.github.io/_projects/project_ELEC413.md

 </div>

 #### Device V8
-Device V8 experienced a shift in the central wavelength due to an error in the Bragg period (Beause this model uses Bragg period of 264.4 nm, as ).
-To compensate for this, I reduced the Bragg period in the simulation to 263.4 nm, which allowed the simulated peaks to align better with the measurements.
+Device V8 experienced a shift in the central wavelength due to an error in the Bragg period.
+To compensate, I reduced the Bragg period in the simulation to 263.4 nm, which allowed the simulated peaks to align better with the measurements.
 Figure 5 shows the comparison between simulation and measurement after this adjustment.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">